Estrelaa/AngularPenProse/Part1.md

 ## Displaying stop details

 Angular has a clever mechanism for getting information out of TypeScript code and into your templates; any public member variables on your component class (the one in `*.component.ts`) will be available for use in the corresponding template.
 All you have to do is place the name of the variable between double curly braces: `{{foo}}`.
-You will have seen this working inn the previous part, when looking at the title of the application.
+You will have seen this working in the previous part, when looking at the title of the application.

 We don't yet have any stop details in our code!
 Create a class that contains all of the data you think you will need about a stop (such a class is often called a "model" class).